bitfalls/bitfalls_content/authors/bruno-skvorc/polkadot/en_US/final.md

 In Ethereum, most of the [gas](https://bitfalls.com/2017/12/05/ethereum-gas-and-transaction-fees-explained/) spent on transactions is going to be [burned](https://eips.ethereum.org/EIPS/eip-1559).
 This creates deflationary pressure on the native currency, ether.
 The transactions being issued can contain a "tip" amount which acts as incentive for validators to prioritize certain transactions.
 This way, those using the network directly benefit all stakeholders as burned ether adds value to all ether.

 In Polkadot, transaction fees are split between the validators and the treasury, 20% - 80%.
 There is no burning.
-This is so that the protocol can throttle its inflation and deflation more effectively - as slashing is inherently an unpredictable event, burning the stake during mass-outage events would cause sudden deflation to no fault of the validators - it was an infrastructure or protocol level failure.
+This is so that the protocol can throttle its inflation and deflation more effectively.
+As slashing is inherently an unpredictable event, burning the stake during mass-outage events would cause sudden deflation to no fault of the validators - it was an infrastructure or protocol level failure.
 In those cases, it's better to have the funds ready to pay for fixing things than to burn the funds and discourage network participation.
 The ratio of Treasury / Validator distribution can be changed through governance (see previous section).

 In Polkadot, blocks have reserved space for crucial transactions - like those of fishermen reporting misbehaviors.
 This allows fishermen to do their job even if the blocks are full.